Like a true partner, Andy Griffith was the last friend to visit Don Knotts before he passed away

 During their time on the show, that friendship only deepened, as the buddy cops took their show on the road, inviting along Jim Nabors and eventually leading to a TV special.
 According to Ron Howard, nobody could crack up Andy Griffith the way Don Knotts could and so even after the show ended, the actors evolved their instant connection into a lifelong friendship that couldn't help but warm the hearts of fans everywhere, as both men continued supporting each other through new projects, turning up on each other's shows, and featuring in each other's TV specials.

 That's why it's only natural that when Knotts' health took a turn, it was Andy who came to visit his old friend.
-In a recent interview with Closer Weekly, Knotts' former brother-in-law Daniel de Visé confirmed that Andy was the last friend to see Don before he passed away.
+In an interview with Closer Weekly, Knotts' former brother-in-law Daniel de Visé confirmed that Andy was the last friend to see Don before he passed away.
 De Visé said, “He was Don’s last visitor aside from his family.”

 Knotts passed away in 2006 at the age of 81.
 In his career, he shared the screen with Andy countless times, but The Andy Griffith Show was where their bond was cemented.
 Ron Howard once summed up the friendship best, when he said of Andy Griffith: "He loved Don very, very much.
 They had a deep and abiding respect for each other, and they remained friends till the end."